Category Archives: Essays

 ~kat

 As you can see it’s been a while since I posted a ReVerse.
 I believe it is serendipity that steered me here.
-In bits and parts the lines above would have had the same impact in the story that it tells.
+In bits and parts the lines above would not have had the same impact in the story that this long version tells.
 My country is not okay.
 And I refuse to look the other way and be silent when anyone…when any living precious soul is suffering at the hands of our current lawless, vindictive, soulless, hateful government.
 I can’t travel, or get out to protest like I used to when I was younger.
 But I can write.
 Years from now when I am gone, it is my hope that my voice finds its place in the chronicles of this dark time.
 Not only my take of what is happening, but the glimmers that sustained me and filled me with hope.

 much love, peace, and glimmers to you,